Affording Aquinas Academy

 Aquinas Academy Need-Based Aid

 Need-based financial aid is available for students in grades K-12.
 During the 2018-2019 school year, Aquinas awarded more than $132,000 to over 60 students and will have comparable aid available for the 2019-20 school year.

-Families who believe that they may qualify for need-based financial aid or have questions about the process are urged to contact our Business Manager, Susan Leonard, or our Enrollment Director, Joe Austin, at 724.444.0722.
+Families who believe that they may qualify for need-based financial aid or have questions about the process are urged to contact our Business Manager, Susan Leonard, or our Director of Admissions, Joe Austin, at 724.444.0722.
 Funds are also available to assist current families to remain enrolled who may experience a sudden unexpected financial hardship.
 Families must apply each year for need-based financial aid.

 Diocesan Need-Based Aid